 Exploring Blue Mountains Jenolan Caves

-We drove from Wentworth Falls, past Hartley village and once we joined Jenolan Caves Road we were 1250 meters above sea level, driving along the top of the Dividing Range.
-The trees in the surrounding wilderness of the Jenolan Karst Conservation Reserve are slowly starting to recover from last years fire, sprouting new growth which makes the forest look quite fluffy.
-Although the damage is still very obvious.
+We drove from Wentworth Falls, past Hartley village, and once we joined Jenolan Caves Road, we were 1250 meters above sea level, driving along the top of the Dividing Range.
+The trees in the surrounding wilderness of the Jenolan Karst Conservation Reserve are slowly starting to recover from last year’s fire, sprouting new growth, which makes the forest look quite fluffy.
+However, the damage is still very obvious.

-The entrance to Jenolan Caves complex is quite dramatic – you drive through a giant arch, naturally called the Grand Arch, past the mesmerizing Blue Lake and emerge in a pretty village dominated by a Victorian-style hotel propped against the backdrop of the thickly-forested mountain.
+The entrance to the Jenolan Caves complex is quite dramatic – you drive through a giant arch, naturally called the Grand Arch, past the mesmerizing Blue Lake and emerge in a pretty village dominated by a Victorian-style hotel propped against the backdrop of the thickly forested mountain.

 What is the best cave to see at Jenolan Caves?

 With 11 stunning show caves available for exploring, how do you decide which cave you should visit?
 Well, of course, you could visit more than one cave on your trip.
-Most cave tours last 1.5hrs in normal times (with large groups).
-At the moment, while the caves are open only to small group tours, the tours run for 1hr.
+Most cave tours last 1.5 hours in normal times.

-The best way to see a few caves, of course, is to stay overnight at the Caves House hotel or at the Mountain Lodge.
-You could see two or three caves a day if you were really keen.
+The best way to see a few caves, of course, is to stay overnight at the Caves House Hotel.
+Jenolan caves are one of the best areas to stay in Sydney if you want to escape the big smoke for a day or two.
+You could visit two or three caves a day if you were really keen.

 Orient Cave